Vaei/PushPawn/README.md

 # PushPawn
 ***Due to the use of Git LFS, do NOT download a zip or your content will be missing.*** You will need to clone this via `git clone https://github.com/Vaei/PushPawn.git`

-Provides a net predicted solution for Pawns to Push each other.
-Uses GAS to prevent desyncs that often occur when colliding with AI.

-The primary purpose is to overcome desync when players collide with AI, but does provide a nice "soft collision" result instead of the rigid "hard collision" that most games have.
+Provides:
+* Net predicted Pawn vs. Pawn collisions via GAS to prevent desync
+* Soft organic collisions instead of the engine's brick wall collisions
+* Abilities that can respond to gameplay events, e.g. playing a push animation, or yelling at the other Pawn
+* Exceptionally customizable

 Initially created based on the 5.1 LyraShooter interaction system.
 Please note that some of the code comments are left-overs from LyraShooter's interaction system and may not make sense in this context.

 Summary: When a pawn that can be pushed (pushee) finds a nearby pawn that can push them (pusher), the pushee will request the push options from the pusher, and apply those to itself via a `UGameplayAbility`.

+## Foreword
+This has been tested in the following cases:
+* AI Controlled ACharacter pushing a player controlled ACharacter
+* Player controlled ACharacter pushing a player controlled ACharacter
+* Player controlled ACharacter pushing an AI controlled ACharacter

+Tested in environments:
-Tested >200ms without problematic desync.
+* >200ms latency without problematic desync
+* Shippable production-ready multiplayer game tested with high player counts with lots of NPCs

+## Requirements
+The content is only supported by Unreal Engine 5.2 and up.
+However, there is probably nothing stopping you from recreating the blueprints and only making use of the source code.

+## Limitations
+If the capsule dimensions change between prediction frames it can desync.
+For most of us sending this data is an unnecessary cost, but if you need to do it, add the capsule `HalfHeight` and/or `Radius` to `FPushOption` and send it along with `IPusheeInstigator::GatherPushOptions`, however this may not be sufficient on it's own!
+Check where the `UCapsuleComponent` getters are being used and replace these too.
+Any data NOT send through the `FPushOption` is very unlikely to be predicted.

+This may also not be sufficient as it remains untested.

+## Difficulty
+This is very advanced C++ use, if you are a beginner you will struggle with this and dedicated support isn't available.

+If you are not an advanced user, you may be able to succeed in using this effectively by looking at the "How to Use" section and going through the example project.

 ## Example
-This was initially created for the upcoming project with the working title "Isekai".
-This game also makes the AI play a push animation and yell at the player, which is not included, however the helper functions for building this are included.
+This was initially created for a personal project that would make the AI play a push animation and yell at the player, which is not included, however the helper functions for building this are included.

 ![example usage](https://github.com/Vaei/repo_files/blob/main/PushPawn/preview_isekai.gif)

 Here is the preview from a minimal Third Person Example project (see "How to Use" to obtain this).
 This footage was obtained with >200ms and `p.netshowcorrections 1` - as you can see, it doesn't desync abnormally.

 ![example usage](https://github.com/Vaei/repo_files/blob/main/PushPawn/preview.gif)

-## Difficulty
-This is very advanced C++ use, if you are a beginner you will struggle with this and dedicated support isn't available.
-It will benefit you if you understand how LyraShooter's interaction system works though it isn't a requirement.
-There may be some redundancy that came from duplicating that system as a starting point which may lead to confusion.

-If you are not an advanced user, you may be able to succeed in using this effectively by looking at the "How to Use" section and going through the example project.

 ## Terminology
 *The most confusing yet important aspect to wrap your head around is this: The ability `Instigator` is the one who gets pushed, and not the one who does the pushing.*